maidsafe/rfcs/proposed/0006-Launcher.md

     ...
 ]
 ```
-- Decrement the reference count from `<LAUNCHER-CONFIG-FILE>`.
+- Remove the SHA512(App-Binary) from the vector in `<LAUNCHER-CONFIG-FILE>`.
-- If the refence count is **0** it means that this is the last machine where the App was present.
+- If the vector-size is **0** it means that this is the last machine where the App was present.
 In that case Launcher shall remove the App entry from the `<LAUNCHER-CONFIG-FILE>`.
 Launcher shall send a request to `MaidManagers` to un-map user's `MAID-Keys <-> App specific Keys`.
 The Launcher shall not delete `<APP-ROOT-DIR>` from within `SAFEDrive` folder.
 It is user's responsibility to do that as it might contain information (like pictures etc) which the user may not want to lose.

 ## Misc
-If the App is added to Launcher in one machine, the mention of this will go into `<LAUNCHER-CONFIG-FILE>` as stated previously.
+- If the App is added to Launcher in one machine, the mention of this will go into `<LAUNCHER-CONFIG-FILE>` as stated previously.
 It will thus be listed on every machine when user logs into his account via Launcher on that machine.
 However when the App is attempted to be activate on a machine via Launcher where it was not previously added to Launcher then he will be prompted to associate a binary.
 Once done, the information as usual will go into the `<LOCAL-CONFIG-FILE>` on that machine and the user won't be prompted the next time.
+- When the App is started via Launcher, it will first check if the `SHA512(App-Binary)` matches any one of the corresponding entries in the vector in `<LAUNCHER-CONFIG-FILE>`.
+If it does not Launcher will interpret this as a malacious App that has replaced the App-binary on user's machine, and thus will not pass any credentials to it nor communicate with it.

 # Alternatives
 None yet.